nhsllc/__mirror-action/README.md

             GIT_PASSWORD: ${{ secrets.GIT_PASSWORD }}
 ```

-Be sure to set the `GIT_PASSWORD` secret in your repo secrets settings.
+Be sure to set the `GIT_PASSWORD` secret in your organization secrets settings.

 **NOTE:** by default, all branches are pushed.
 If you want to avoid